matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 For example:

-    If room R has two participating homeservers, H1, H2
+#.
+Room R has two participating homeservers, H1, H2

-    And user A on H1 invites a third party identifier to room R
+#.
+User A on H1 invites a third party identifier to room R

-    H1 asks the identity server for a binding to a Matrix user ID, and has none, so issues an ``m.room.third_party_invite`` event to the room.
+#.
+H1 asks the identity server for a binding to a Matrix user ID, and has none,
+   so issues an ``m.room.third_party_invite`` event to the room.

-    When the third party user validates their identity, their homeserver H3 is notified and attempts to issue an ``m.room.member`` event to participate in the room.
+#.
+When the third party user validates their identity, their homeserver H3
+   is notified and attempts to issue an ``m.room.member`` event to participate in the room.

+#.
 H3 validates the signature given to it by the identity server.

+#.
 H3 then asks H1 to join it to the room.
-H1 *must* validate the ``signed`` property *and* check ``key_validity_url``.
+H1 *must* validate the ``signed``
+   property *and* check ``key_validity_url``.

-    Having validated these things, H1 writes the invite event to the room, and H3 begins participating in the room.
+#.
+Having validated these things, H1 writes the invite event to the room, and H3
+   begins participating in the room.
 H2 *must* accept this event.

 The reason that no other homeserver may reject the event based on checking ``key_validity_url`` is that we must ensure event acceptance is deterministic.